Their height in heaven comforts not,

 Keeps pleading, "I don't know."

-We are busy working to bring Emily Dickinson's "Their height in heaven comforts not" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Their height in heaven comforts not" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Their height in heaven comforts not" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.